This is How the Danish Ambassador Gets Through Winter in DC

 Going back to the idea of hygge, what do you like to drink during the winter?

 We Danes always drink alcohol, just so you know (laughs).
-We would always go with glögg.
+We would always go with gløgg.
 It’s a bit like German glühwein.
 It’s sweetened with cinnamon, there’s vanilla in there and raisins and almonds.
 Danes always put a bit of schnapps in there to give it a good kick (laughs).

 That sounds delicious.
 Do you make that at home or do you buy it?